Squatting in Peru: 21st century

 During the COVID-19 pandemic, a national lockdown was announced.
 Squatters took advantage of the lessened security presence to move onto an archaeological investigation at Caral, an ancient city developed between 3,000 and 1,800 BC, which was made a UNESCO World Heritage Site in 2009.
 The occupiers planted trees and beans, and after being asked to leave sent death threats to archaeologist Ruth Shady.
 Squatters also encroached on another heritage site, the Nazca Lines.
 Officials from the Ministry of Culture alleged that the shacks constructed by squatters had destroyed an ancient cemetery.

+The United Front of the Peoples of Peru (Frente Unitario de los Pueblos del Perú; FUPP) represents inhabitants of informal settlements and has its headquarters at Villa El Salvador.

+The "Wall of Shame"

+From the 1980s onwards, a wall was built in Lima to separate rich settlements such as La Molina and Santiago de Surco from Pueblos jóvenes such as San Juan de Miraflores and Villa María del Triunfo.
+It became known as the Wall of Shame (Muro de la Vergüenza) by detractors and by 2019 was 10 km long.
+The wall means that people who work service jobs in affluent areas must commute for several hours to work.
+The informal settlement Villa El Salvador was squatted in 1971 and quickly grew to have a population of 25,000.
+By 2008, its population was 350,000 and many squatters had title to their land, although all expansion of the site continues to be illegal.